phobos/phobos_db_checkpoint/README.md

     * offset
     * retry_count
     * checksum
-  * `db_checkpoint.event_alreay_consumed` is sent when the handler receives an existing message.
+  * `db_checkpoint.event_already_consumed` is sent when the handler receives an existing message.
 It includes the following payload:
     * listener_id
     * group_id
     * topic